Connecticut Roads - CT 20/CT 189

 WB from East Hartland into the forest, with a brief diversion on Old Town Road, the original CT 20 alignment.

 Connecticut would rather cede more territory to Massachusetts (look up "Congamond Notch") than ever use a 3-digit width shield (excepting BGS's).
 It should take a lesson from its older shields, though, and leave some white space around narrow numbers like 10, rather than try to fill the space in bold/wide/ugly.
+Here it passes CT 189 SB to a road that's actually north/south.

 Calm down with some examples of PROPER signage, the good old-fashioned kind, and then return to the new, the ugly, and the RIDOT.